Experience a traditional Almabtrieb in Austria. The coming home of the cows from the alpine meadows is celebrated with colors, music, dance and more.

 The Alpbach valley is also known for one of the most beautiful villages in Austria, the village of Alpbach.

-Small pine trees serve as a headgear for the cows, which are then individually decorated with real and paper flowers such as sunflowers.
+Small pine trees serve as headgear for the cows, which are then individually decorated with real and paper flowers such as sunflowers.

 The cow parade ends at Reith im Alpbachtal, which is the gateway to the valley.
-Here you can take part in the parish festival with a craft market, traditional food and a lot of beer and schnapps.
+Here you can take part in the parish festival with a craft market, traditional food, and a lot of beer and schnapps.

 More great Almabtriebe Locations: